-313 Subjects enrolled at sites randomized to the standard-of-care arm would be treated consistent suited for trials with a large number of clinical centers, each enrolling a relatively small number
+313 Subjects enrolled at sites randomized to the standard-of-care arm would be treated consistent 314 with the standard of care at that site, while subjects enrolled at sites randomized to the sis investigational drug arm would be treated with the investigational drug.
+This strategy is best suited for trials with a large number of clinical centers, each enrolling a relatively small number between the treatment groups with respect to both site and subject-level characteristics.

 314 with the standard of care at that site, while subjects enrolled at sites randomized to the 315 investigational drug arm would be treated with the investigational drug.
-This strategy is best
+This strategy is best new antibacterial drugs.
+Innovative clinical trial approaches such as platform or umbrella trials

 317 of subjects.
-With adequate number of clinical centers, randomization should ensure balance
+With adequate numbers of clinical centers, randomization should ensure balance